amberframework/granite/docs/migrations.md

    ```
 ## Database Migrations with micrate

-If you're using Granite ORM to query your data you likely want to manage your database schema as well.
+If you're using Granite to query your data, you likely want to manage your database schema as well.
 Migrations are a great way to do that, so let's take a look at [micrate](https://github.com/juanedi/micrate), a project to manage migrations.
 We'll use it as a dependency instead of a pre-build binary.

 ### Install